FDA outlines path to test Alzheimer's drugs earlier

 Current Alzheimer’s drugs treat symptoms, but none has been proven to interrupt the steady destructive course of Alzheimer’s that robs sufferers of their memories and independence.

-“I think this will be hugely useful to the pharmaceutical industry,” said Dr. Paul Aisen of the University of Southern California San Diego and director of the Alzheimer’s Disease Cooperative Study, a joint effort between the university and the National Institute on Aging focused on identifying the earliest signs of Alzheimer‘s.
+“I think this will be hugely useful to the pharmaceutical industry,” said Dr. Paul Aisen of the University of California, San Diego, and director of the Alzheimer’s Disease Cooperative Study, a joint effort between the university and the National Institute on Aging focused on identifying the earliest signs of Alzheimer‘s.

 Aisen said the draft document will help companies design clinical trials to test drugs in people before dementia strikes, such as prodromal disease, a precursor to Alzheimer’s in which mild cognitive changes have occurred and there is some biomarker evidence, such as a brain scan, that suggests the changes are related to Alzheimer’s disease.